astoria-tech/location-wishlist/README.md

 # Location Wishlists

-Each vacant storefront in Astoria will have its own page, and locals can submit & vote on what they want the location to be.
+Each vacant storefront will have its own page, and locals can submit & vote on what they want the location to be.

 ## Overview